-Dust regularly with a soft brush or gently rub with a soft cloth to remove fingerprints and light dirt.
+Dust your items regularly with a soft brush.
+You can also gently rub with a soft cloth to remove fingerprints and light dirt.

-Vigorous polishing with an abrasive cleaner will only damage your items, and lessen their value.
+Avoid vigorous polishing with an abrasive cleaner.
+That will only damage your items and lessen their value.

-There are several products available for removing tarnish from antique silver, including creams, foam paste and liquid polishes.
+There are several solutions available for removing tarnish from antique silver.
+These include cream, foam and liquid polish treatments.

-For best results, use a long-term silver polish which leaves a protective layer on the surface.
+BADA recommend using a long-term silver polish.
+In addition to cleaning, this will leave a protective layer on the surface.

-Try testing on the underside of an item to see if you like the results, before using on visible surfaces.
+Try testing your product on the underside of an item to see if you like the results.
+If satisfied you can then apply to visible surfaces.

-Finally, be aware that silver dips are abrasive and can permanently damage antique silver items.
+Be aware that modern silver dip treatments are abrasive.
+If used frequently they can permanently damage antique silver items.

-Silver gilt can also be susceptible to tarnish, which builds up on the surface through tiny weaknesses in the gilding.
+Silver gilt can also be susceptible to tarnish.
+It is common for tarnish to build up on the surface through tiny weaknesses in the gilding.

-It is essential to exercise extreme care when cleaning sivler gilt, as thin layers can easily be polished away.
+It is important to exercise extreme care when cleaning sivler gilt.
+This is because thin layers of silver gilt can easily be polished away.

-For best results, consult a BADA specialist, who will be happy to recommend an experienced restorer.
+For best results seek advice from a BADA specialist.
+They will be happy to recommend an experienced restorer.